LuaLS/LuaLS.github.io/README.md

   - [`/src/components/common/`](./src/components/common) common components used all over the website
   - `/src/components/layout/` components used in layouts such as headers and footers
   - [`/src/components/wiki/`](./src/components/wiki/) components used in the wiki
-- `/src/content/` Content-full markdown files used in the wiki
+- `/src/content/` Content-full MDX and Markdown files used in the wiki
 - `/src/layouts/` Various reusable layouts
 - `/src/pages/` The pages of the website
 - `/src/scss/` Common SCSS